 After each person has completed the email welcome series, add them to your newsletter list and any other lists that are targeted to the interests they expressed during the welcome series.

 Your welcome email series sets the tone for the rest of your communications.
-With Virtuous it’s simple to build and automate a drip campaign that engages your donors without draining your time.
+With Virtuous, it’s simple to build and automate a drip campaign that engages your donors without draining your time.
 Ready to start welcoming donors and engaging with email?
-Don’t skip 7 Tips to Improve Your Nonprofit Email Marketing Conversion Rate!
+Don’t skip The Ultimate Guide To Nonprofit Marketing Automation!